scaleway/serverless-examples/containers/terraform-triggers/README.md

 1. Create a Scaleway registry namespace
 2. Build and deploy a container image with a Python/Go HTTP server
 3. Deploy a public and private Serverless Container using the built image
-4. Create Scaleway MnQ SQS queues
+4. Create Scaleway MnQ SQS queues and NATS subjects
-5. Configure triggers from these queues to each container
+5. Configure triggers from these SQS queues and NATS subjects to each container
-6. Print the endpoints of each queue and each container
+6. Print the endpoints of each SQS queue, NATS subject and container

 To run the deployment: